LGBTQ rights groups blocked on China's biggest social media app - RFI

 Although China decriminalised homosexuality in 1997, same-sex marriage is illegal and issues around LGBTQ groups are often considered politically sensitive.

-Tencent, which owns WeChat, did not immediately respond to AFP's query on what prompted the account removals.
+Tencent, which owns WeChat, did not respond to AFP's query on what prompted the account removals.

 Multiple WeChat users not affected by the block circulated lists of deleted accounts and called Wednesday for a digital protest against the deletions, asking readers to change their profile names to "Unnamed account" in support of the groups.